 Minimally Invasive Neurosurgeons located in Clearwater, Tampa Bay, FL

 Lower back pain is one of the most common sources of chronic pain, affecting about 75-85% of people in the United States at some point in their life.
-When you experience lower back pain that doesn’t go away, it’s important to consult Dr. Carrie Shulman at The Florida Center for Minimally Invasive Neurosurgery because half of all people who have lower back pain have another episode within a year.
-To get expert help and treatment that targets the underlying cause of your pain, call the office in Largo, Florida, or use online booking to schedule an appointment.
+When you experience lower back pain that doesn’t go away, it’s important to consult Dr. Carrie Shulman at The Florida Center for Neurosurgery because half of all people who have lower back pain have another episode within a year.
+To get expert help and treatment that targets the underlying cause of your pain, call the office in Clearwater, Tampa Bay, Florida, or use online booking to schedule an appointment.

 Your lower back, or lumbar spine, is susceptible to degenerative changes and injuries because it supports the weight of your body while also allowing flexible movement.
 Your risk of lower back pain increases with age and when you engage in repetitive activities that increases pressure, such as sitting for a long time and lifting heavy objects.